OpenNSW/.github/profile/README.md

 ### Core Components

-* **Identity Provider (IDP):** Manages all accounts for Traders, Agency officers, and NSW Admins.
+* **Identity Provider (IDP):** Manages all accounts for Traders/Applicants, Agency officers, and NSW Admins.
 Provides centralized authentication and authorization.
-* **Trader Portal:** Single entry point for Traders to initiate consignments and track global status across all agencies.
+* **Trader / Applicant Portal:** Single entry point for users to initiate requests (e.g., trade consignments, licenses) and track global status across all agencies.
 * **Core Workflow Engine:** Orchestrates process states (e.g., "Waiting for Approval") using a BPMN 2.0 interpreter, agnostic to agency-specific data schemas.
 * **Agency Portals:** Independent, pluggable units containing agency-specific review logic, SQLite/Postgres databases, and officer portals.
 * **National Data Exchange (NDX):** Bridge for fetching common trade data (BR number, VAT number) from external government systems.
-* **ASYCUDA Integration:** Automated handoff to Customs system upon completion of all agency approvals.
+* **ASYCUDA Integration:** Automated handoff to Customs system upon completion of all agency approvals (Trade-specific).

 ### Architecture Principles

 * **State vs. Data Decoupling:** The Core platform manages Process State, while independent Agency Portals manage Domain Data (e.g., certificate details, specifications).
 This separation ensures the core workflow remains agnostic to agency-specific schemas.
 * **Isolated Agency Databases:** Each agency maintains its own database (SQLite/Postgres) and portal logic, ensuring data sovereignty and system stability.
-* **Dual Portal Views:** Traders interact with the unified Trader Portal (in `nsw-srilanka`) to submit data, while Agency Officers use dedicated Agency Portals (in `nsw-agency`) to review and approve submissions.
+* **Dual Portal Views:** Applicants/Traders interact with the unified portal to submit data, while Agency Officers use dedicated Agency Portals (in `nsw-agency`) to review and approve submissions.
 * **Source of Truth:** Agency-specific data resides in the agency's own database, keeping it isolated from the core NSW database.
 * **Callback-Based Workflow:** Agency systems send success/fail callbacks to the Core backend via M2M APIs to advance the workflow state machine.

-### The Consignment Journey
+### The End-to-End Application Journey

-1. **Initialization:** Trader selects an HS Code through the Trader Portal; the Core Workflow Engine triggers the relevant BPMN workflow.
+1. **Initialization:** User selects a workflow/HS code through the portal; the Core Workflow Engine triggers the relevant process path.
-2. **Submission:** Trader submits agency-specific forms via the Trader Portal, which are injected into the respective Agency's backend.
+2. **Submission:** User submits agency-specific forms via the portal, which are injected into the respective Agency's backend.
 3. **Notification:** The Agency system alerts the relevant officer via email or SMS.
 4. **Review:** An Agency Officer reviews the submission within their isolated Agency Portal.
 5. **Decision:** The Officer approves or denies the request within their portal.
 6. **Callback:** The Agency backend sends a success/fail callback to the NSW Core backend to advance the workflow state.
-7. **Finalization:** Once all agency approvals are complete, the Core backend initiates the Customs (ASYCUDA) interface.
+7. **Finalization:** Once all agency approvals are complete, the Core backend triggers the final target interface (e.g., customs ASYCUDA handoff for the trade window).

 ---

 ## Getting Started

-To run the full local development environment, you will run `nsw-srilanka` and `nsw-agency` side-by-side.
+To run the full local development environment, you will run the deployer app (e.g. `nsw-srilanka`) and `nsw-agency` side-by-side.

 **Prerequisites:** Go 1.26+, Node.js (with `pnpm`), Docker, Temporal CLI